19hours/sg-statutes/Acts/Companies Act.md

 (t) power to rank and claim in the bankruptcy, insolvency, sequestration or liquidation of any person indebted to the company and to receive dividends, and to accede to trust deeds for the creditors of any such person;

-(u) power to present or defend a petition for the winding up of the company;
+(u) power to make or defend an application for the winding up of a company;

+[42/2005 wef 01/04/2006]

 (v) power to do all other things incidental to the exercise of the foregoing powers.